binwiederhier/ntfy/docs/subscribe/cli.md

     The `ntfy-client.service` runs as user `ntfy`, meaning that typical Linux permission restrictions apply.
 See below for how to fix this.

-If it runs on your personal desktop machine, you may want to override the service user/group (`User=` and `Group=`), and adjust the `DISPLAY` and DBUS environment variables.
+If the service runs on your personal desktop machine, you may want to override the service user/group (`User=` and `Group=`), and adjust the `DISPLAY` and `DBUS_SESSION_BUS_ADDRESS` environment variables.
 This will allow you to run commands in your X session as the primary machine user.

-You can either manually override these systemd service entries with `sudo systemctl edit ntfy-client`, and add this (assuming your user is `pheckel`):
+You can either manually override these systemd service entries with `sudo systemctl edit ntfy-client`, and add this (assuming your user is `phil`).
+Don't forget to run `sudo systemctl daemon-reload` and `sudo systemctl restart ntfy-client` after editing the service file:

 === "/etc/systemd/system/ntfy-client.service.d/override.conf"
     ```
     [Service]
-    User=pheckel
+    User=phil
-    Group=pheckel
+    Group=phil
     Environment="DISPLAY=:0" "DBUS_SESSION_BUS_ADDRESS=unix:path=/run/user/1000/bus"
     ```
 Or you can run the following script that creates this override config for you: